adriangeerre/SyFi/SyFi.wiki.md

 **Important**: The file "progress.txt" contains the information for the software to track the computation, the removal of the file will provoke the re-run of all samples even if they were finished (success).

 ### SyFi Validation dataset

+To provide evidence for SyFi's improved accuracy in disentangling complex SynCom datasets, we ran SyFi's Module 1 on a collection of 447 Arabidopsis-derived bacterial genomes (NCBI Project numbers PRJNA1138681, PRJNA1139421 (Genomes), and PRJNA1131834 (Genomic reads)).
+Subsequently, we used SyFi's Module 2 on a complex SynCom dataset that inoculated these 447 bacterial isolates on Arabidopsis, Barley, and Lotus roots by pseudoalignment of *16S rRNA* V3-V4 and V5-V7 amplicon reads to the SyFi-generated fingerprints (PRJNA1191388) and compared the SynCom isolate counts to a shotgun metagenomics-sequenced dataset of the same samples (PRJNA1131994).

+The output of these results can be found in the 'SyFi validation' folder on this GitHub.
+This folder contains the generated datasets that were compared and the Rscripts that were used to generate the figures used in the SyFi manuscript.

 ### SyFi Future implementations